cogentcore/cogent/canvas/README.md

 * Align panel: add distribute function.

-* Better ways of managing Text with multiple tspan elements: styles for tspan, generate full Text and spans from a rich text source with line wrapping and HTML markup -- need bidirectional support to / from existing tspans etc.
+* Better ways of managing Text with multiple tspan elements: styles for tspan, generate full Text and spans from a rich text source with line wrapping and HTML markup -- need bidirectional support to / from existing tspans etc. Basic pos movement of sub-tspan would be useful.

 * Clip mask in `core.SVG` finally.